firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 To get good pruning for both `a` and `b`, it's important that `a` has few distinct values.
 If `a` is a high-cardinality column with lots of distinct values, predicates on `b` will not be able to prune effectively.

-For compound PIs, start with low-cardinality columns that have at most a few dozen distinct values.
+For compound primary indexes, start with low-cardinality columns that have at most a few dozen distinct values.
 Once you get to high-cardinality columns, choose the one which is used in many queries with highly selective predicates.

 ### Include as many columns as you need